QuantiusBenignus/BlahST/README.md

 * In the new window, scroll down to "Custom Shortcuts" and press it.
 * Press "+" to add a new shortcut and give it a name: "Start Recording Speech"
 * In the "Command" field type `/home/yourusername/.local/bin/wsi` for using the middle mouse button or change it to `.../wsi -c` for using the clipboard.
+* (For users of the multi-lingual models, replace `wsi` above with `wsiml`)
 * Then press "Set Shortcut" and select a (unused) key combination.
 For example CTRL+ALT+a
 * Click Add and you are done.

-The **wsi** script has a silence detection filter in the call to sox (rec) and would stop recording (in the best case) on 2 seconds of silence.
+The orchestrator script has a silence detection filter in the call to sox (rec) and would stop recording (in the best case) on 2 seconds of silence.
 In addition, if one does not want wait or has issues with the silence detection threshold:

 ##### Manual speech recording interuption